 In 1973, the contest returned to New York, and the Big Apple saw Arnold take the title for the fourth consecutive year.
 This seemed to be an easy win for Arnold, but a huge challenger by the name of Lou Ferrigno was up and coming on the pro scene.

-Lou was the largest bodybuilder that Arnold had ever seen, standing a giant 6'5" and weighing in at 270 pounds.
+Lou was the largest bodybuilder that Arnold had ever seen, standing a giant 6-foot-5 and weighing in at 270 pounds.
 The show was held in New York at the Felt Forum in Madison Square Garden.
 Arnold once again in 1974 won the title for a fifth time, but there were rumors that Arnold was thinking about retirement.
 This was the first year that there was a two-tier weight class which lasted until 1979.

 In 1975 the Mr. Olympia moved to South Africa (as seen in the movie Pumping Iron).
 Arnold won the Olympia for the sixth time and immediately announced his retirement.

-Franco Columbu, Frank Zane & Arnold Again:
+Franco Columbu, Frank Zane & Arnold Again ///

 In 1976, the contest moved to Columbus, Ohio where Franco Columbu finally won the Mr. Olympia title after competing in the contest for more than five years.
 After his victory, Columbu announced his retirement from bodybuilding.